-When looking at larger household items such as furniture, finishes and materials, the same applies – look for items that clearly disclose what they are made from.
-Household items such as furniture, finishes (like paint) and materials (like drapery or shower curtains) can contain a harmful mix of off-gassing chemicals (VOC’s) such as, flame retardants, phthalates and formaldehyde.
+When looking at larger household items such as furniture, finishes, and materials, the same applies – look for items that clearly disclose what they are made from.
+Household items such as furniture, finishes (like paint), and materials (like drapery or shower curtains) can contain a harmful mix of off-gassing chemicals (VOCs) such as flame retardants, phthalates, and formaldehyde.

-Be wary of foam in cushions, as it is often made of petroleum-based polyurethane and make sure to choose solid wood furniture as wood used in the typical furniture products, is comprised of particleboard, which often involves the use of formaldehyde.
+Be wary of foam in cushions, as it is often made of petroleum-based polyurethane, and make sure to choose solid wood furniture as the wood used in typical furniture products, is comprised of particleboard, which often involves the use of formaldehyde.
 Look for solid untreated wood, natural/raw finishes, organic fabrics, sustainably harvested or salvaged timber, pre-loved antiques (that have finished their off-gas life-cycle), and /or handmade furniture.

 Look for eco-friendly, toxins-free finishes.
 Avoid synthetics, and opt for raw natural untreated materials in their natural state; think timbers, raw handmade tiles, natural renders, and plaster finishes.
 Also important is finding a design and construction team that shares your vision, if you’re renovating or building.
 It is all well and good to do your research and select and specify these items, but if your builder is swapping these out behind your back, or does not understand your wellness design goals, then all of your good intentions are out the window!
 If you are just looking to add items to your home, be mindful, much like looking at ingredients in food, for ‘fast furniture which can be less expensive, but potentially harmful to your health over time.